 UF/IFAS employs more than 2,000 faculty and staff statewide.
-UF/IFAS Extension is a partnership between state, federal, and county governments with a mission of providing quality, relevant education, and research-based expertise to foster healthy people, a healthy environment, and a healthy economy.
-We employ 375 Extension Agents, and we have an office in each of Florida’s 67 counties.
+UF/IFAS Extension is a partnership between state, federal, and county governments to provide quality, relevant education and research-based expertise to foster healthy people, a healthy environment, and a healthy economy.
+We employ 375 Extension Agents and have an office in each of Florida’s 67 counties.
 We attribute our success to a workforce that embraces the contributions of people of all backgrounds and ability levels.
-The Extension Agent will be a contributor to a community that provides space for innovation, creativity, collaboration, growth, and development for all.
+The Extension Agent will contribute to a community that provides space for innovation, creativity, collaboration, growth, and development for all.

-Employment is contingent on the results of a physical examination, a substance screening, and a national background screening.
+Employment is contingent on the results of a national background check and drug screening.

 Candidates will be reviewed as applications are received, but please be aware that interviews might not be scheduled until 4 to 6 weeks after the position closing date.
 Are you a good match?
 Apply today!

 - A bachelor’s degree in horticulture or a related field.
 We will accept applicants without a bachelor’s degree if the degree will be earned by June 2023.
 If hired solely with a bachelor’s degree, we want you to advance your career.
 As such we expect you to make at least 50% progress towards obtaining your master’s degree within the first 6 years of employment.

 - Working knowledge of horticultural best management practices including plant and pest identification, diagnostics, nutrient and fertilizer management, soils, irrigation, and integrated pest management.

 - Excellent interpersonal, oral, and written communication skills.